When to see a doctor for erectile dysfunction: A guide for men

 Physical causes

-Cardiovascular diseases, such as high blood pressure, heart disease, and high cholesterol, can restrict blood flow to the penis, making it difficult to achieve or maintain an erection.
+Cardiovascular disease, such as high blood pressure, heart disease, and high cholesterol, can restrict blood flow to the penis, making it difficult to achieve or maintain an erection.
 Diabetes, due to prolonged high blood sugar levels, can damage the blood vessels and nerves responsible for erections, leading to dysfunction.

 Additionally, prostate problems, including the effects of prostate cancer treatments like surgery or radiation, can cause nerve or blood vessel damage, further contributing to erectile dysfunction.